-Join Ame and Daniel for a 5-day adventure in blissful Northern California, complete with wine tastings and two yoga classes a day, all located on a magical, bohemian organic farm.
+Join Ame and Daniel for an adventure in blissful Northern California, complete with wine tastings and two yoga classes a day, all located on a magical, bohemian organic farm.

 Where is this beauty happening you ask?
 Only at the most magical retreat center there is, The Lotus Feed Farm & Retreat Center in Occidental, CA. A full-fledged farm positioned on 108 acres of Sonoma coast.
 A bohemian dream.
 The center features an outdoor yoga deck overlooking the coastline, an indoor Bindu yoga yurt and gathering space, an 80 foot communal dining table, a pond, sauna, outdoor tree shower, and gardens full of vegetables and medicinal plants.
 From the redwood, fir and oak forests, to the thoughtfully designed landscape, The Lotus Feed Retreat Center is enchanting to say the very least.